vfarcic/devops26/manuscript/05-buildpacks.md

     -l app=jx-staging-go-demo-6
 ```

 We can see from the events that the probes are failing.
 That was to be expected since we decided that hard-coding `probePath` to `/demo/hello?health=true` is likely not going to be useful to anyone but the *go-demo-6* application.
-So, we left it as `/` in our `go-mongo` buildpack.
-Owners of the applications that will use our new buildpack should change it if needed.
+So, we left it as `/` in our `go-mongo` build pack.
+Owners of the applications that will use our new build pack should change it if needed.
 Therefore, we'll need to modify the application to accommodate the "special" probe path.

 As a refresher, let's take another look at the `values.yaml` file.